Frequently Asked Questions

 Who does NAWRB promote my business to?

-NAWRB has direct ties to REO outsourcers, servicers, financial institutions, and government entities involved in the disposition and short sale of REO.
+NAWRB has direct ties to REO outsourcers, servicers, financial institutions and government entities involved in the disposition and short sale of REO.
 NAWRB regularly uses federal and state initiatives to monitor current usage and advocates for increased utilization of women-owned businesses.
 Many institutions respond with requests for access to our network of member businesses, providing a consistent flow of referrals to our members.

 I hear NAWRB talk a lot about federal contracting.
 What exactly does NAWRB do regarding federal contracts?

 NAWRB is the housing economy's leading resource for women business owners accessing the federal marketplace.
-Visit NAWRB's press section to see our expansive body of literature on topics such as Dodd-Frank financial reform, women-owned business certification, diversity initiatives for disadvantaged businesses, and REO disposition management.
+Visit NAWRB's press section to see our expansive body of literature on topics such as Dodd-Frank financial reform, women-owned business certification, diversity initiatives for disadvantaged businesses and REO disposition management.

 What are the differences between NAWRB and other associations?

 NAWRB is the only housing economy trade association exclusively representing professional women and women-owned businesses.
-Other groups focus on specific minorities, individual women, or allow general memberships.
+Other groups focus on specific minorities, individual women or allow general memberships.
 NAWRB maintains a focus for its membership base for all women in the real estate industry.
 Diverse employee demographics of a given business are a positive indicator a business's commitment to women and minorities and is in itself a noble goal that NAWRB supports.
 However, to qualify for set-asides or be certified, a company must be women-owned and operated.
-Therefore, NAWRB's certified businesses must meet that criteria.
+Therefore, NAWRB's certified businesses must meet this criteria.